-Under the terms of the Second Amended Employment Agreements, Mr. Klein and Ms. Green are entitled to receive an annual base salary equal to eight hundred fifty thousand dollars (\$850,000) and four hundred fifty thousand dollars (\$450,000), respectively (subject to annual review and increase by the Board of Directors at its sole discretion) and are eligible to earn annual bonus payments of up to one hundred percent (100%) and seventy percent (70%), respectively, of his or her then-effective base salary.
+Under the terms of the Second Amended Employment Agreements, as may be amended from time to time, Mr. Klein and Ms. Green are entitled to receive an annual base salary equal to eight hundred fifty thousand dollars (\$850,000) and five hundred thousand dollars (\$500,000), respectively (subject to annual review and increase by the Board of Directors at its sole discretion) and are eligible to earn annual bonus payments of up to one hundred percent (100%) and one hundred and twenty-five percent (125%), respectively, of his or her then-effective base salary.
 Such annual bonus payments, if any, shall be payable at the discretion of the Board of Directors if certain Company performance objectives, performance goals and other objectives, as mutually agreed upon by the Board of Directors and Mr. Klein and Ms. Green, as applicable, are achieved.
 In addition, Mr. Klein and Ms. Green are eligible to receive additional bonus payments in excess of such annual bonus payments, as determined by the Compensation Committee, provided that Mr. Klein and Ms. Green use one hundred percent (100%) of the net amount (as defined in the applicable Second Amended Employment Agreement) to purchase shares of the Company's common stock in accordance with the Company's policies and procedures and applicable law.
 The Compensation Committee and the Board of Directors determined that the potential for, and use of, such additional bonus payments would better align the NEOs' interests with those of the Company's stockholders.